Hardi Bujang

-Hardi Bujang (born 19 October 1984) is a Bruneian footballer who plays as a midfielder for Kota Ranger FC of the Brunei Super League.
-He played for the Brunei national football team between 2006 and 2008, winning 11 caps and scoring three goals for the Wasps.
+Hardi Bujang (born 19 October 1984) is a Bruneian former footballer and current coach who played as a midfielder.
+He played for the Brunei national football team between 2006 and 2008, gaining 11 caps and scoring three goals for the Wasps.

 Club career

 Hardi previously played for QAF FC from 2003 until 2015, when he joined Jerudong FC after QAF waived entry to the 2015 Brunei Super League.
 Between 2006 and 2009, he was a member of Brunei's sole professional team DPMM FC which played in Malaysia and then Singapore, but still turned out for QAF FC domestically.
 He scored 18 goals for the Jerudong club to finish the 2015 season as the league's top scorer.

 Hardi moved to Indera SC at the start of the 2016 season as a replacement for Nur Ikhwan Othman who had transferred to DPMM FC.
 On 8 April, he was found guilty by the NFABD of violent conduct in the match against Kasuka FC on 27 March which was abandoned after tempers frayed between the players and match officials during an incident in the 43rd minute.
 He was fined BND$500 and given a two-match suspension which would be doubled if he fails to pay the fine.

 Hardi moved to Kota Ranger FC for the 2017 Brunei Super League season.
 He scored his first goal for the Rangers on 28 July against his former team Indera.
 He was able to win the Brunei FA Cup in the 2018-19 season.